rolypolypanda/remote-bashrc/README.md

 **mbalias**
-- Aliases, functions and environment setup, subject to change and breakage, use at your own risk.
+- Aliases, functions and environment setup, subject to change and breakage; use at your own risk.
 - List of available commands: